EvSecDev/SCMP/README.md

   - Deployment test run using single host (use `--max-conns 1 -r HOST`)
   - Exclude hosts from deployments (use config option `DeploymentState offline`)
   - Ad-hoc override host exclusion from deployments (use `--ignore-deployment-state`)
-  - Run a linear series of commands prior to any deployment actions (part of JSON file metadata header)
+  - Run a linear series of commands prior to any deployment actions per file/directory (part of JSON metadata header)
-  - Run a linear series of commands to enable/reload/start services associated with files (part of JSON file metadata header)
+  - Run a linear series of commands to enable/reload/start services associated with files/directories (part of JSON metadata header)
     - Option to temporarily disable globally for a deployment
-  - Run a linear series of commands to install services associated with files (part of JSON file metadata header)
+  - Run a linear series of commands to install services associated with files/directories (part of JSON metadata header)
   - Easy retry of deployment failures with a single argument
   - Fail-safe file deployment - automatic restore of previous file version if any remote failure is encountered
 - File/Directory Management